connectivecpp/chops-net-ip/README.md

 Chops Net has the following design goals:

 - Encapsulate and simplify the (sometimes complex) details of asynchronous network programming.
 Managing buffer lifetimes can be tricky, and this library makes sure it is done correctly.
-Chaining asynchronous events together is not always easy application code, and this library simplifies that logic.
+Chaining asynchronous events together is not always easy in application code, and this library simplifies that logic.
 Error handling is simpler for the application.
 - Abstract and separate the message framing and message processing for message streams.
 Sometimes the same "wire protocol" (i.e. message header and message body definition) is used on multiple connections, but different message processing is required depending on the connection address (or connection type).
 Chops Net provides specific customization points to ease code sharing and code isolation.
 In particular, a message framing function object might be defined for a TCP stream (and not needed for a UDP entity), but the same message processing code used for both TCP and UDP entities.
 - Make it easy to write correct network code, and hard to write incorrect network code.
 An example is that message sending cannot be started before a TCP connection is active.
-Another example is that correctly collecting all of the bytes in a TCP message header is easier with this library (this is a common source of errors in TCP network programming).
+A second example is that correctly collecting all of the bytes in a TCP message header is easier with this library (this is a common source of errors in TCP network programming).
+A third example is that a read is always posted for TCP connections, even if the connection is used only for sending data.
+This allows timely notification when the connection closes or an error occurs (a common mistake is to forget to post a read, which sometimes results in very slow notification when a connection closes or has an error).
 - Provide customization points so that the application can be notified of interesting events.

+### Chops Net States and Transitions

+Chops Net states and transitions match existing standard network protocol behavior.
+For example, when a TCP connector is created, an actual TCP data connection does not exist until the connect succeeds.
+When this happens (connect succeeds), the abstract state transitions from unconnected to connected.
+In Chops Net, when a TCP connector connects, a data connection object is created and an application state transition function object callback is invoked containing the connection object.

+Even though an implicit state transition table exists within the Chops Net library (matching network protocol behavior), there are not any explicit state flags or methods to query the state through the API.
+Instead, state transitions are handled through application supplied function object callbacks, which notify the application that something interesting has happened and containing objects for further interaction and processing.
+In other words, there is not an "is_connected" method with the Chops Net library.
+Instead, an application can layer its own state on top of Chops Net (if desired), using the function object callbacks to manage the state.

+Pro tip - Chops Net follows the implicit state model of the Networking TS and Asio (and similar) libraries where state transitions are implemented through chaining function object callbacks on asynchronous operations.
+Developers familiar with implicit or explicit state transition models will be familiar with the application model defined for Chops Net.
+Chops Net insulates the application from the intricacies of the Networking TS API and simplifies the state transition details.

 (State transition diagram to be inserted here.)